This post may contain affiliate links. Read our disclosure policy.

 • Remove pan form the oven and push the broccoli to one side of the pan (keeping it in a single layer).
 Add the marinated shrimp then bake for 10-12 more minutes until the shrimp are opaque and broccoli is tender.

 • While the shrimp are baking, make the sauce.
 Add the reserved sauce to a small sauce pan.
 Whisk together the tapioca flour with 1 tablespoon of water then add it to the saucepan.
-Heat on medium-high, stir constantly until the sauce begins to thicken.
-Set aside.
+Heat on medium-high, stir constantly until the sauce begins to bubble thicken.
+Remove from the heat.

 Last step!
 If you make this, please leave a review letting us know how it was!